 Note that bet-hedging is not the beneficial interaction of different plant species (symbiosis).
 It is solely a strategy to reduce the risk of a cover crop failure based on probability.
 And we know that because it is allowed in Las Vegas, it will never be a win-win in the long-term; you know who pays for all those lights.

 Bet hedging always incurs some loss.
 Some of your teams will lose, some weed seeds will never produce a plant, but the risk of a complete loss is reduced.
-With cover crop mixtures, the loss comes in the cost of the seed for species that will not grow well, or that will be outcompeted by a species that does very well.
+With cover crop mixtures, the loss comes in the cost of the seed for species that will not grow well, or that will be outcompeted by a species better adapted to the conditions.
 If hedging is successful and some species grow well while others do not, the area given to those low producing species is lost, at least partly.
 The question is then, do benefits of hedging with mixtures justify the extra cost of seed?
 As discussed, that depends on your location, your weather, and the crops available to you.

 Does it work?